Ankur1210/cricket_score_board_display/README.md

         If 4)is entered,the match records will be displyed like maximum runs,maximum sixes,mximum fours,maximum wicket taken etc.

         If 5)is entered,it is used to exit.

-Thus ,by entering the choice ,the user can see the cricket score board.